ianlin1222/ianlin1222/README.md

 ###

-<p align="left">I am passionate about software development and problem-solving, with expertise in Python, Java, and JavaScript.
+<p align="left">I am passionate about software development and problem-solving, with expertise in Python, Java, JavaScript, and frameworks like React and Flask.
 Through academic projects and internships, I have developed robust applications that prioritize functionality and user experience, blending technical precision with creativity.</p>

 ###